The Digestive Tract and Parkinson's Disease: A Possible Link

 A Disease That Might Start in the Gut

-Parkinson’s disease is a neurodegenerative disorder which primarily affects movement.
+Parkinson’s disease is a neurodegenerative disorder that primarily affects movement.
 It’s chronic and progressive, although the severity of the symptoms and the speed of deterioration vary in different patients.
 The disease involves specific brain changes.
 These include loss of dopamine and the appearance of Lewy bodies containing tangles of a protein called alpha-synuclein.
-There is a growing suspicion that the digestive tract also plays a role in Parkinson's disease, however.
+There is a growing suspicion that the digestive tract also plays a role in Parkinson's disease.
 Some evidence suggests that the disease actually begins in the digestive tract and reaches the brain later.
 Understanding the cause of the disorder could lead to the creation of better treatments.

 An Overview of Parkinson's Disease

 Parkinson's disease is named after James Parkinson, a Scottish physician.
 In 1817, he published an article entitled "An Essay on the Shaking Palsy" in which he described the typical symptoms of Parkinson's disease.
 The disease was eventually renamed in his honour.
 Today it's also known as Parkinson's or as PD.

 Some common symptoms of the disease are listed below.
 A particular patient may not have all of the symptoms.
 In addition, the symptoms that are present may indicate the presence of a different health problem.
 Anyone who has the symptoms should visit a doctor for a diagnosis and treatment recommendations.

 - slow and difficult movement

 - difficulty in speaking

 - difficulty in writing

 - vision problems

 - changes in the ability to smell and taste